The Rowing Playbook: Four Rules Every Operator Should Know

 1. Operating Rhythm > Coordination

-There is a difference between eight rowers moving at the same time and eight rowers moving as one.
-I still remember the first time it clicked.
-The shell lifted out of the water and suddenly effort turned effortless.
+There’s a difference between eight rowers moving at the same time and eight rowers moving as one.
+The first time it clicked, the shell lifted out of the water.
+Effort turned effortless.

 Our coach called it collective rhythm.
 Synchronization is just hitting deadlines together.
-Rhythm is a shared flow where the work compounds beyond any one person.
+Rhythm is a shared flow where output compounds beyond any one person.

-Operator Lesson: The best teams I have led did not just align on goals, they moved in rhythm.
-At Zappos, I saw a 7-person team in flow outperform groups of 25 operating in mere coordination.
-In deals or new product launches, rhythm is when finance, product, and sales stop defending silos and start pulling together.
+Operator lesson: The best teams don’t just align on goals; they move in rhythm.
+At Zappos, a seven-person team in flow outperformed groups of twenty-five operating in coordination.
+In deals or product launches, rhythm is when finance, product, and sales stop defending silos and start pulling together.

 2. Feedback in the Moment Scales Faster